Nitecore EC30 Flashlight Review

 - It is not possible to cycle the modes from an “on” state.

-This UI is the same as the Nitecore Concept 1.
+This user interface is the same as the Nitecore Concept 1.
 I … didn’t love it then and can still say this about it:

-It is my opinion that this UI is very purposeful.
-I’m not sure for whom it’s designed but I think the UI would be great for someone who wants a one mode light.
+It is my opinion that this user interface is very purposeful.
+I’m not sure for whom it’s designed but I think the user interface would be great for someone who wants a one mode light.
 Because once the light is set to any particular mode, it’s as simple as long clicking to always get that mode.
 Yes, there are caveats (ie turbo is easy to hit), but it’s still a viable use for this UI.

-I can say that it’s taken me a long time to get accustomed to the UI on this light.
+I can say that it’s taken me a long time to get accustomed to the user interface on this light.
 I don’t dislike it strictly speaking, but it’s been a challenge.

 I can actually say now that I don’t like this UI.
 I believe it was designed for someone who may not use flashlights all that much – ie a “beginner UI.”
 I handed this light to a beginner and they could absolutely not figure out how to use it.